Carpal Tunnel Surgery

 Recovery after carpal tunnel surgery can take anywhere from a few weeks, to several months.
 The length of your recovery will depend on the severity of your condition.
 For example, if a compressed nerve needs to be treated, recovery may be more extensive.

-Both of our doctors are highly skilled surgeons who are known for their professional and caring demeanor.
+Dr. Humphrey is a highly skilled surgeon who is known for his professional and caring demeanor.
 From the moment you arrive in our office; you’ll be made to feel comfortable by our warm, attentive staff.
 Our goal is to provide you with the best possible care before, during, and after your treatment to ensure your total recovery.

 Isn’t it time you sought treatment for your hand or wrist disorder?
 If you are experiencing any of the common symptoms of carpal tunnel syndrome and need carpal tunnel surgery, please contact our Cape Girardeau, Missouri office now to schedule an appointment.